 Aside from your portfolio, you’ll want to make sure that your online presence is optimized for your new career as a data analyst.
 This includes updating your LinkedIn profile to highlight all the relevant skills and tools you’ve mastered, and including a summary of the kind of role you’re looking for.
 Again, a good data analytics course will help you optimize your online presence and devise an effective job-search strategy.

-Once you start applying for jobs, it’s a good idea to prepare for the interview process.
+Once you start applying for jobs or data analyst internships, it’s a good idea to prepare for the interview process.
 Although every company will have their own interviewing techniques, there are some common questions you can expect to be asked when interviewing for a data analyst position.
 To help you prepare, we’ve put together some of the most common data analytics interview questions (and how to answer them) in this guide.

 That just about concludes our guide on how to become a data analyst.
 You now have a clear, step-by-step plan to follow in order to learn the necessary skills and break into the industry.
 Before we go, let’s recap on your plan of action:

 - Get familiar with the fundamentals: Learn about the different types of analysis and practice using some formulas in Excel.

 - Sign up for a data analytics course: Opt for a certification program that offers expert mentorship, career coaching, help building your portfolio, and a job guarantee.